-Let's open our Bibles for our time in God's Word this morning again to Philippians chapter 2.
-We're continuing our three-part study of, "Model Spiritual Servants."
-In this wonderful second chapter, the Apostle Paul selects himself as one model of a spiritual servant.
+Let's open our Bibles for our time in God's Word this morning, again to Philippians chapter 2.
+We're continuing our three-part study of "Model Spiritual Servants."
+In this wonderful second chapter, the apostle Paul selects himself as one model of a spiritual servant.
 Then he selects Timothy as the second.
-And as we shall see today, the third is a man by the name of Epaphroditus.
-And we will look at verses 25 through 30 of chapter 2 and there we will come to know perhaps in a very special way this wonderful man named Epaphroditus.
+And, as we shall see today, the third is a man by the name of Epaphroditus.
+And we will look at verses 25-30 of chapter 2, and there we will come to know perhaps in a very special way this wonderful man named Epaphroditus.

 He exemplifies the spirit of sacrifice for the sake of Christ that has no public kudos.
-He had nothing to gain, not preeminence as an Apostle, not as a great teacher, preacher, proclaimer of truth, not popularity like Timothy as one who had been trained under Paul and had had significance ministry throughout his life.
+He had nothing to gain - not preeminence as an apostle, not as a great teacher, preacher, proclaimer of truth, not popularity like Timothy as one who had been trained under Paul and had had significant ministry throughout his life.
 There's nothing really incomparable about Epaphroditus as there is about Paul.
-There's nothing really preeminent about his giftedness as there is in the case of Timothy who was so uniquely gifted of God, a remarkable man in every way.
+There's nothing really preeminent about his giftedness as there is in the case of Timothy, who was so uniquely gifted of God, a remarkable man in every way.
 This is just one of us.
 And in that sense his model and his example becomes all the more direct in its application.
-We could say there are few Pauls, there are some Timothys, there are many Epaphroditus.
+We could say there are few Pauls; there are some Timothys; there are many Epaphroditus.
 This is the people's model.

 Just for sake of distinction we called Paul the sacrificial rejoicer, or the humble rejoicer.
 We called Timothy the single-minded sympathizer.
-And now as we come to verse 25 through 30 we see Epaphroditus, let's call him the loving gambler...the loving gambler.
+And now as we come to verse 25-30 we see Epaphroditus.
+Let's call him the loving gambler, the loving gambler.
 And I'll explain that as we go.